lostjared/MasterPiece3D.JavaScript/README.md

 ## Features

 - Control falling blocks using keyboard inputs.
-- Rotate block colors using 'A' and 'S' keys.
+- Rotate block colors using the Up arrow key.
 - Move blocks left, right, and down using arrow keys.
 - New blocks are released periodically.
 - Basic game mechanics implemented with WebGL for rendering.